 Saute means to cook food in a small amount of fat, which doesn't cover the food, over moderate to high heat.
 Sauteing is similar to frying, in which food is cooked in hot fat; deep-fried food is submerged in hot liquid fat.
 There is little difference in these two terms, though sauteing is often thought of as using less fat and being the faster of the two methods.

 From The Food Lover's Companion, Fourth edition by Sharon Tyler Herbst and Ron Herbst.
 Copyright © 2007, 2001, 1995, 1990 by Barron's Educational Series, Inc.

 Related Recipes From Food Network

-- Sauteed Mushrooms with Polenta
+- Sauteed Flounder with Tomatoes and Olives

 - Sauteed Steak with a Green Peppercorn Sauce served with Red-skinned Mashed Potatoes and sauteed Asparagus